cobusb/Emmer/README.md

 **Note**: The build script automatically generates optimized CSS using Tailwind CLI.
 Make sure you have Node.js installed for CSS generation.

-This will create a complete project structure with:
+This will create a complete standalone static site with:

 - **DaisyUI templates** with dark/light mode support
 - **Sample content** (Home, About, Blog, Contact pages)
 - **GitHub Actions workflow** for automatic builds
 - **Tailwind CSS** with optimized production builds
 - **Deployment configuration** (rsync/scp examples)
+- **No Elixir dependencies** - the generated site is completely standalone

 ### Generated Project Structure